-The simulated mid-Pliocene sea ice extents are strongly negatively correlated with the Arctic temperatures.
+- 510 The simulated mid-Pliocene sea ice extents are strongly negatively correlated with the Arctic temperatures.
 In contrast, there is only a weak correlation between pre-industrial sea ice extents and temperature.
 Hill et al. (2014) identified clear sky albedo as the dominant driver of high latitude warming in the mid-Pliocene simulations of PlioMIP, particularly in those models that simulate an ice-free mid-Pliocene summer.
-Sea ice-albedo feedbacks may contribute to the stronger relationship between surface temperatures and sea ice in the mid-Pliocene simulations, as the feedback mechanism enhances the warming that originates from increased greenhouse gas concentrations.
+Sea ice-albedo feedbacks may contribute to the stronger relationship - 515 between surface temperatures and sea ice in the mid-Pliocene simulations, as the feedback mechanism enhances the warming that originates from increased greenhouse gas concentrations.
 The effect of the sea ice-albedo feedback does not appear to be similarly pronounced in the pre-industrial simulations.
-If it is the case that some models see an enhanced ice-albedo feedback in warmer climates, then this is likely to affect those models' prediction of future Arctic sea ice change.
+If it is the case that some models see an enhanced ice-albedo feedback in warmer climates, then this is likely to affect those models' prediction of future Arctic sea ice change. - 520 Most models show similar patterns in the distribution of relative ice thickness, with HadCM3 and MIROC being obvious exceptions.
+HadCM3 also produces the thinnest pre-industrial sea ice, suggesting that the model generally has difficulty in simulating observed sea ice thickness.
+It is particularly noteworthy that this general difficulty does not prevent the model from simulating perennial sea ice in the mid-Pliocene Arctic Ocean, which is in contrast to half of the models in the ensemble. - 525 HadCM3 is therefore consistent with the findings of perennial Arctic sea ice in the mid-Pliocene by Darby (2008).

-The HadCM3 is the only model that simulates both perennial mid-Pliocene Arctic sea ice and a minimum sea ice extent that is completely located north of the location of the two sites studied in Knies et al. (2014), located at 80.16°N, 6.35°E and 80.28°N, 8.17°E, where IP25 proxy data indicates the presence of a sea ice margin in the mid-Pliocene.
-HadCM3 therefore produces the mid-Pliocene simulation that is in best agreement with the proxy inferences from Darby (2008) and Knies et al. (2014), i.e. presence of perennial sea ice and a relatively northern location of summer sea ice during the mid-Pliocene.
+The HadCM3 is the only model that simulates both perennial mid-Pliocene Arctic sea ice and a minimum sea ice extent that is completely located north of the location of the two sites studied in Knies et al. (2014), located at 80.16°N, 6.35°E and 80.28°N, 8.17°E, where IP25 proxy data indi-

+- 530 cates the presence of a sea ice margin in the mid-Pliocene.
+This appears to suggest that HadCM3 produces the mid-Pliocene simulation that is in best agreement with both inferences from the proxy record, i.e. presence of perennial sea ice and a relatively northern location of summer sea ice during the mid-Pliocene.
 Yet, it should be noted that the proxy evidence is sparse, with available data originating from just two sites in the same region.
-Furthermore, the understanding of mid-Pliocene sea ice is still too low to have confidence in this simulation, particularly considering that the HadCM3 CMIP5 simulation is not closest to the observations, and the model simulates an unrealistic sea ice distribution, in part due to the sea ice motion having no influence from the surface winds.
-Of course, if the proxy studies indicating seasonal mid-Pliocene Arctic sea ice (e.g. Cronin et al. (1993); Moran et al. (2006); Polyak et al. (2010)) are correct, then the mid-Pliocene Arctic sea ice in COSMOS, GISS-E2-R, MIROC4m and NorESM-L models concur with the data indication.
+Furthermore, the understanding of mid-Pliocene sea - 535 ice is still too low to have confidence in this simulation, particularly considering that the HadCM3 CMIP5 simulation is not closest to the observations.

 Given the limited amount of suitable proxy data, we are currently not able to make firm judgements with respect to a selection of models that simulate a more accurate mid-Pliocene Arctic sea ice cover if compared to the geologic record.
-The availability of additional proxy data may enable such conclusion in the future, could help to identify strengths and weaknesses in the different models' simulations of sea ice, as well as gauge confidence in their predictions of future sea ice.
+The availability of additional proxy data may enable such conclusion in the future, could help to identify strengths and weaknesses in the different models'

+simulations of sea ice, as well as gauge confidence in their predictions of future sea ice.

 However, as discussed in section 4.3.3, there are numerous atmospheric and oceanic factors that influence the simulation of Arctic sea ice.
 As highlighted by Massonnet et al. (2012), a model can simulate the 'right' results for the wrong reasons, perhaps due to error compensation.
-This does not mean that the analysis of sea ice simulations for past climates, such as the mid-Pliocene, is not valuable and justified, but that it is important to highlight that the forcings behind the sea ice simulation have to be better understood.
-Variability modes, such as NAO or AMO, whilst shown to have influence on sea ice extent from an annual viewpoint, do not appear to exert significant influence over the mean sea ice state on a decadal time scale.
-The models' representation of sea ice motion, and by extension ocean currents and surface winds, are an important influence on the distribution of sea ice, and worthy of a more detailed study.
+This does simulation have to be better understood.
 Future studies must particularly aim at quantifying the contribution of the various forcings on the sea ice in warmer climates.